psotob91/kfre-ckd-reba-peru/README.md

+- <a
+  href="#kidney-failure-prediction-multicenter-external-validation-of-the-kfre-model-in-patients-with-ckd-stages-3-4-in-peru"
+  id="toc-kidney-failure-prediction-multicenter-external-validation-of-the-kfre-model-in-patients-with-ckd-stages-3-4-in-peru"><span
+  class="toc-section-number">1</span> Kidney Failure Prediction:
+  Multicenter External Validation of the KFRE Model in Patients with CKD Stages 3-4 in Peru</a>
+  - <a href="#usage" id="toc-usage"><span
+    class="toc-section-number">1.1</span> Usage</a>
+  - <a href="#contributions" id="toc-contributions"><span
+    class="toc-section-number">1.2</span> Contributions</a>
+  - <a href="#licence" id="toc-licence"><span
+    class="toc-section-number">1.3</span> Licence</a>

-# Kidney Failure Prediction: Multicenter External Validation of the KFRE Model in Patients with CKD Stages 3-4 in Peru”
+# Kidney Failure Prediction: Multicenter External Validation of the KFRE Model in Patients with CKD Stages 3-4 in Peru

 R code repository to reproduce the result of the manuscript `Kidney Failure Prediction: Multicenter External Validation of the KFRE Model in Patients with CKD Stages 3-4 in Peru`